d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/vision-transformer.md

 ```

 Same as in :numref:`subsec_transformer-encoder`,
-any vision transformer encoder block does not change its input shape.
+any vision Transformer encoder block does not change its input shape.

 ```{.python .input}
 X = d2l.ones((2, 100, 24))